moredip/moredip.github.com/windy_city_lightning.md

 * restarting the simulator
 * launching an arbitrary build into the simulator
 * recording a test run using QuickTime
+* reliably running a large test suite (45 mins long!) as part of a CI pipeline

 # Yay!
 Now what?